 This could signal that a company should either improve its processes or hire new agents.

-Lastly, auditing call quantity can be related to the accuracy of their forecast.
+Lastly, auditing call quantity can be related to forecasting accuracy.

 If the actual calls they receive are higher than their forecast, it signals that their agents might be overworked.
 If it’s lower, meanwhile, then they underutilize their agents.

-Both the client and their service provider should work on call auditing procedures to ensure that they get the most accurate results to use in improving their team.
+Both the client and their service provider should work on call auditing procedures to ensure that they get the most accurate results to improve their team.

-Here are some of the best practices in conducting call auditing in a call center team.
+Here are some best practices for conducting call auditing in a call center team.

 Have proper auditing guidelines

-Firstly, the team must have proper guidelines for call auditing.
+The team must form ethical guidelines for call auditing.

 This should include the company’s purpose and goals in auditing, the entire auditing procedure, and the metrics to measure each call.

 Companies provide their auditing checklist for companies to evaluate.
-In some cases, online tools such as Process Street can provide some guidelines in making one.
+Online tools such as Process Street can provide guidelines for making one.